 \section{The number variance of random normal matrices}

 Our aim is to prove Theorem \ref{thm:entropyConvex} in this section.
 The sets $A$ under consideration are assumed to be convex with a $C^2$ boundary, and bounded.
-Without loss of generality, we will assume that $A$ is compact, i.e., it contains its boundary.
+Without loss of generality, we will assume that $A$ contains its boundary.
 Such sets can be written as

 for some real numbers $a_1<a_2$, and $\varphi_-, \varphi_+ : [a_1, a_2]\to \mathbb R$ is $C^2$ and similarly for the second line (note that every line $x+i\mathbb R$ that has a nonempty intersection with $A$ is a nonempty interval by the convexity).
 Furthermore, since $A$ is convex, we have $\varphi_-''\geq 0 \geq \varphi_+''$.
 There can be at most one (nonempty) interval, possibly a point, where $\varphi_\pm'(x)=0$.
 In fact, the requirement that the boundary is $C^2$ means that these intervals (or points) exist, otherwise the boundary would not be smooth near one of the end points.
 We shall first consider the case where $\partial A$ does not have vertical or horizontal intervals of length larger than $0$.
 In other words, we consider sets that satisfy Assumption \ref{asump:AphiPoints} below (see Figure \ref{Fig2} for an example).